MetaFam/metagame-wiki/docs/handbook/how-to-become-a-player.md

 ---
-title: 👽 How to Become a Player of MetaGame
+title: 👽 How to Play MetaGame
 ---
 # How to Become a Player of MetaGame